GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-distribution/index.md

   typically used for testing before public launch of an item.

 {% Aside 'gotchas' %}
-All visibility settings have the same policy requirements and will go through the same review process.
+All visibility settings have the same policy requirements and will go through the same [review process][cws-review].
 {% endAside %}

 ### Private visibility: Trusted testers {: #private-visibility-trusted-testers }